Thunder rolled across sable skies—deep, almost warm in its rumble, like a promise to settle the fire with rain.

 Thyra marched right up to Snotlout and hit him with the nearest thing she could get her hands on—a handful of tied pepperwort buds.

 Snotlout looked at the wilted stems in her hands, then at Tuffnut, who had sucked in a startled breath, and then back at Thyra.

-He barely felt the plant against his furs.
-It was the action itself that bemused him.
+He barely felt the plant against his furs; it was the action itself that left him bemused.